strahli30/HowTo-use-Docker-Seafile-Plex-NGINX/README.md

 # Rebind protection

-In many routers you can set a rebind protection for the shares and accesses to services.
-This ensures that requests to the URL (e.g. seafile.dyndns.de) from your own network are not routed via the internet - i.e. only run in your own network.
+In many routers, you can set a rebind protection.
+This prevents requests to the URL (e.g. seafile.dyndns.de) from your own network from being routed over the Internet - i.e. they only run in your own network.

 # Install Docker and Docker Compose (already available on Ubuntu)

-This procedure is only necessary if Docker and Docker-Compose are not already installed on the system.
-To test, the installed version can be displayed with the command docker -v and docker-compose -v.
-If no error message appears here, the following steps can be omitted.
+The installation is only necessary if Docker and Docker-Compose are not installed on the system yet.
+For testing the installed version can be displayed with the command docker -v and docker-compose -v.
+If no error message is displayed, the following steps can be skipped.

 	apt-get update && apt-get -y upgrade
 	apt-get install -y curl && curl https://get.docker.com | bash